nonpartisan-redistricting-datahub/pdv-sc/vest-sc-2020/README.md

-# pdv-nm
+# pdv-sc

-Our final election results validation report for this dataset is available [here](https://redistrictingdatahub.org/dataset/vest-2018-new-mexico-precinct-and-election-results/).
+Our final election results validation report for this dataset is available [here](https://redistrictingdatahub.org/dataset/vest-2020-south-carolina-precinct-and-election-results/).

 We do not have the raw data sources available on this Github due to file constraints, but we are happy to share them if needed.